sonata-project/SonataIntlBundle/Resources/doc/reference/installation.rst

 The locale value used by the bundle is provided by the request.

-Example using a custom service:
+Example using a custom service.

 .. code-block:: yaml